 A lung is the shape of a half cone, so it has three surfaces.
 The lateral surface is covered by the costal pleura; the medial surface by the mediastinal pleura; the inferior surface by the diaphragmatic pleura.
 Additionally, the cervical portion above R1 (Figs. 2-19, 3-25) is covered by the cervical pleura.

 We must note two recesses that are spreads of the pleural cavity.
 Due to the presence of the costodiaphragmatic recess, the inferior border of the parietal pleura is located lower than that of the visceral pleura.
 Likewise, due to the costomediastinal recess, the anteromedial border of the parietal pleura is more medial than that of the visceral pleura.

-As one can assume, the visceral pleura is in contact with the lung, while the parietal pleura is in contact with the thoracic wall.
+As one can assume, the visceral pleura is in contact with the lung, while the parietal pleura is in contact with the thoracic wall (Fig. 5-33).

 If a needle is mistakenly injected into the two recesses, it will result in the fatal aspiration of air into the pleural cavity.
 This is because the lung has a tendency to reduce itself in volume.
-Such iatrogenic accident may occur because one cannot detect any sound of the lung on the recesses during the auscultation.
+Such iatrogenic accident may occur because physician cannot detect any lung sound on the recesses during auscultation.